rorykoehein/warx/README.md

 ## Background

-I created this game to see if I could create a multi-player game with React and Redux, using out some stuff I wanted to try out for a while (mainly RxJS and Flow).
+I wanted to see if I could create a multi-player game with React and Redux, using some stuff I wanted to try out for a while, like RxJS and Flow.

 ## Contributions and usage